mitchest/optimus/cran-comments.md

 ## Resubmission
 This is a resubmission:
 * Changed link in README.md to canonical form
-* Confirming errors in v0.1.0 due to changes in package testthat have been resolved

 ## Test environments
 * local OSX install, R 3.4.3